bssw-tutorial/bssw-tutorial.github.io/README.md

 The `section-hands-on-exercises.md` file should then be modified so that the hands-on activities follow the agenda order.
 Hands-ons for modules that are not being presented can be removed from the file or can be listed separately as things to try even though they weren't presented.

-Various files for the hands-ons need the `_data/bsswt/artifacts.yml` file have a `label: Hands-On Code Repository` entry.
+Various files for the hands-ons need the `_data/bsswt/artifacts.yml` file have a `label: Hands-on repository` entry.